echin6/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

->> List comprehensions is a Python's construct that performs a transform operation on a list, with optional filters, which creates a new sequence (list) in the process.
+>> List comprehensions is a Python's construct that creates lists or performs a transform operation on a list, with optional filters, which creates a new sequence (list) in the process.
 List comprehension can be a complete substitute for list operators like map(), filter() and reduce().
 Here are some examples that demonstrate equivalent results using list comprehensions versus list operators like 'map' and 'filter'.
 >>
 >>miles = [55, 65, 90]
 >>km_comp = [(x*1.60934) for x in miles]